Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

   FROM {{ref('tfm_knoema_stock_history')}} src
 ```

 3.. **Deploy**.
 The hard work is done.
-Lets go and deploy these.
+Let's go and deploy these.
 In this case we will automatically deploy tfm_stock_history and all of its ancestors.

 ```cmd
 dbt run --model +tfm_stock_history